FAR-Lab/RealtimeAudioClassification/Lab-0.-Setting-up.md

 6. Now clone the forked version of this repository.
 You can do this with the command ``git clone http://github.com/<<<YourGithubUserName>>>/RealtimeAudioClassification.git`` Remember to replace ``<<<YourGithubUserName>>>`` with your GitHub username.
 7. If you now navigate into the folder with ``cd RealtimeAudioClassification`` and run ``ls`` (``dir`` on Windows)  you should see the project files like e.g. `00_Setup`, `01_Spectrum Generation`, `02_Training`.

+For help with the commands, here is a [cheat sheet](https://www.git-tower.com/blog/command-line-cheat-sheet/).

 ## Installing software tools and libraries